Telehealth & Telemedicine Accreditation

 Download Our Telehealth White Paper

-URAC convened a group of industry experts to discuss the importance of telehealth.
+URAC convened a group of industry experts to discuss the importance of telemedicine accreditation.
 Organizations including Ain Shams Virtual Hospital, Onduo, Children’s National Hospital, Mindpath Health, and StationMD.

 Each organization shares a story of how it is using telehealth to address access issues for the patients it serves.
 Download - Telehealth and Access: Fulfilling the Promise here.